CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/alerts_dashboards.md

 ## Authentication (for all authentication related activities)

-* TODO - Need to re-add all the alerts and dashboard panel list here

 * Alerts:
     * Authentication - Bruteforce Attempt for a User
     * Authentication - Bruteforce Attempt from a Source